Continental Innovates with Rancher and Kubernetes

 helm install rancher-backup rancher-charts/rancher-backup -n cattle-resources-system

-Only the rancher admins, and local cluster’s cluster-owner can:
+Only the rancher admins and the local cluster’s cluster-owner can:

 A backup is performed by creating a Backup custom resource.
 For a tutorial, refer to this page.